Akshay Parija: Life and career

-Parija has served in Burgan Bank, Kuwait for 8 years (1983-1991), in National Bank of Oman for 7 years (1991-1998) and 12 years in BankMuscat Forex in different senior positions.
-He has also served in various Banks in India during his 30 years of career in banking, started from IOB (Indian Overseas Bank) at Bissam Cuttack in the 1980s.
+Originally a banker for over 30 years, he transitioned into filmmaking to promote Odia culture globally.
+Parija has served in Burgan Bank, Kuwait for 8 years (1983-1991), in National Bank of Oman for 7 years (1991-1998) and 12 years in Bank Muscat in different senior positions.
+He started his banking career at Indian Overseas Bank at Bissam Cuttack in 1976.
+In recognition of his contribution to films and television, he was accorded the Dubai Golden Visa in 2023.
+His international co-production Papa Buka was selected as Papua New Guinea's official entry for the 98th Academy Awards.

-An Alumnus of Harvard Business School, US has studied in Utkal University (ଉତ୍କଳ ବିଶ୍ୱବିଦ୍ୟାଳୟ) and BJB College as well.
+An alumnus of Harvard Business School, USA, he has studied in Utkal University (ଉତ୍କଳ ବିଶ୍ୱବିଦ୍ୟାଳୟ) for Masters, and BJB College for graduation as well.
 Akshay Kumar Parija has schooled from Jagannathpur High School in Tiran of undivided Cuttack district.